Hainault Forest

 Eupithecia centaureata

-This moth species flies from April to October in two broods.
-Its larvae feed on a wide range of plants.
+This moth species is active from April to October, producing two broods.
+Its larvae have a diverse diet, feeding on various plants.

 #